dlanigan1/assignment/readme.md

 + lodash 4.7.15
 + react-dom
 + react-router-dom
++ json-server 0.12.1

-After cloning the repo, all you have to do to run the app is npm install + npm start
+After cloning the repo, You have to do the following to run the app:

+1) npm install

+2) npm dev-server

+3) npm start

 ## Data Model Design.